Lyman Gaumer was born on Feb. 20, 1819 in Ohio, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.

 Daughter Magdalene "Lena" Gaumer (1885-1948) was born in June 1885 in Coshocton County.
 She held a job at the age of 15 in Wheeling as a packer with a local stamping works.
 She was twice married.
 Her first spouse was (?)
 Manley ( ? - ? ).
 They divorced.
 Then on Oct.
 26, 1916, in a ceremony held in Bridgeport, Belmont County, OH, she wedded a second time to widower Franklin Isaac Jarrett (1872-1958), son of Josiah and Melissa (Phillips) Jarrett.
 They lived at 416 Hickory in Martins Ferry, Belmont County, OH.
 Suffering from cancer of the colon, Magdalene was admitted to Martins Ferry Hospital.
 There, she died at the age of 62 on Jan.
 21, 1948.
 Burial was in Centerville, Belmont County, OH.
 Frank survived his wife by a decade.
 He died in 1958.

-Daughter Stella F. Gaumer (1892- ? ) was born in February 1892 in Newark, Licking County, OH.
+Daughter Estella F. "Stella" Gaumer (1892- ? ) was born in February 1892 in Newark, Licking County, OH.
 She came to West Virginia with her parents as a young girl.
 At the age of 18, on Dec.
 7, 1910, in nuptials held in Wheeling by Rev. F.P.
-Rossman, she was united in wedlock with 20-year-old Alva M. Goodwin (1890- ? ), a native of Brooke County, WV.
+Rossman, she was united in wedlock with 20-year-old Alva M. "Alvie" Goodwin (1890- ? ), a native of Brooke County, WV.
+They were the parents of Howard F. Goodin and Russell Goodin.

 ~ Son Charles H. Gaumer ~